 This is, at its most basic, the condition of having lost the game.
 Some text or animation appears to let you know you've lost, and there's nothing left to do but start over.
 You can achieve Game Over by...

 - Running out of Hit Points or Video-Game Lives.
 In a game where one can be Killed Off for Real, this occurs if the main character or a plot-important character dies.

 - Failing critical mission objectives (such as letting the target of an Escort Mission die)

-- Games that are too lazy to give you a special victory screen will simply show you the standard Game Over screen if you just beat the game.
+- Older arcade games and games that are too lazy to give you a special victory screen will simply show you the standard game over screen if you just beat the game.
 Because of course, your game is over in that situation, too.
-Can be rather jarring to see a screen associated with failure being used to indicate success, especially if the music is still there…
+To modern gamers who are not used to arcade games, it can be rather jarring to see a screen associated with death being used to indicate success, especially if the music is still there…

-is a variant that occurs in special circumstances, when you've really
+A Non Standard Game Over is a variant that occurs in special circumstances, when you've really screwed the pooch.

-This trope is too ubiquitous for a proper examples list; we'd be here all month if we tried.
-Examples go in the Quotes section
+This trope is too ubiquitous for a proper examples list; we'd be here all century if we tried.
+Examples go in the Quotes section.